Sprouts Farmers Market Inc. (SFM) Shares Up Despite Recent Market Volatility

 MKM Partners gave a rating of “Neutral” to SFM, setting the target price at $38 in the report published on November 11th of the previous year.

-Volatility was left at 2.96%, however, over the last 30 days, the volatility rate increased by 2.85%.
-Over the last 50 days, in opposition, the stock is trading +1.01% upper at present.
+Volatility was left at 3.08%, however, over the last 30 days, the volatility rate increased by 3.24%, as shares surge +4.17% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.49% upper at present.

-During the last 5 trading sessions, SFM fell by -0.57%, which changed the moving average for the period of 200-days by +30.96% in comparison to the 20-day moving average, which settled at $32.45.
-In addition, Sprouts Farmers Market Inc. saw 1.79% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SFM rose by +1.27%, which changed the moving average for the period of 200-days by +28.11% in comparison to the 20-day moving average, which settled at $32.52.
+In addition, Sprouts Farmers Market Inc. saw 3.49% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SFM starting from Sinclair Jack, who sale 66,709 shares at the price of $32.85 back on Mar 10.
-After this action, Sinclair Jack now owns 290,928 shares of Sprouts Farmers Market Inc., valued at $2,191,277 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SFM starting from McGlinchey David, who sale 21,622 shares at the price of $32.96 back on Mar 13.
+After this action, McGlinchey David now owns 21,529 shares of Sprouts Farmers Market Inc., valued at $712,629 using the latest closing price.

-Lombardi Brandon F., the Chief Legal Officer of Sprouts Farmers Market Inc., sale 31,607 shares at $32.84 during a trade that took place back on Mar 10, which means that Lombardi Brandon F. is holding 25,719 shares at $1,037,974 based on the most recent closing price.
+Sinclair Jack, the Chief Executive Officer of Sprouts Farmers Market Inc., sale 66,709 shares at $32.85 during a trade that took place back on Mar 10, which means that Sinclair Jack is holding 290,928 shares at $2,191,277 based on the most recent closing price.

 Stock Fundamentals for SFM